Commodification: Mass communication studies

-Commodification of life

-Animal commodification

-The commodification of animals is one of the earliest forms of commodification, which can be traced back to the time when domestication of animals began.
-It includes the use of animals in all forms, including use of animals for food, medicine, fashion and cosmetics, medical research, labor and transport, entertainment, wildlife trade, companionship, and so forth.
-Scholars say that the commodification of nonhuman animals in food systems is directly linked to capitalist systems that prioritize "monopolistically inclined financial interests" over the well-being of humans, nonhumans, and the environment.
-Over 200 billion land and aquatic animals are killed every year to provide humans with animal products for consumption, which many scholars and activists have described as an "animal holocaust".
-The extensive use of land and other resources for the production of meat instead of grain for human consumption is a leading cause of malnutrition, hunger, and famine around the world.
+Life

-Human commodification
+Human

 Human flesh at auction by Van Ingen Snyder.

 Commodification of humans have been discussed in various context, from slavery to surrogacy.
 Auctions of cricket players by Indian Premier League, Big Bash League and others is also discussed to be a case of human commodification.
 Virginity auctions are a further example of self-commodification.
 Human commodity is a term used in case of human organ trade, paid surrogacy (also known as commodification of the womb), and human trafficking.
 According to Gøsta Esping-Andersen, people are commodified or 'turned into objects' when selling their labour on the market to an employer.

 Self-commodification

 Personal information through social networking services, such as music purchases, how people identify, and user profiles are aggregated and sold to corporations and businesses for microtargeting, advertising and marketing.

 Social media influencers are also a recent examples of self-commodification.
 A travel blogger is an instance of a mediated micro-celebrity, the social-media influencer, targeting a niche audience interested in visiting exotic locales.
 Social media networks expand the reach of this focused audience to make influencing a profitable profession.
 They commodify themselves by offering online journals, advice, thoughts, experiences along with photographs and videos, then make money by selling books, self-branding, blog subscriptions, and advertorials.
 Trust and an increased audience are built by expressing a conversational style, a seemingly real experience by a real person, allowing users connect to the blogger as a friendly voice offering advice on travel choices.